Santino left the conflict in Sudan and, after living in limbo in Egypt, has come to Australia with his family.

 After primary school, Michael moved to a selective boy’s high school, where for the first time there were other Jewish students.
 From high school he went on to university where he studied economics and politics.

 After graduating from university, Michael moved to Papua New Guinea to work as an economist.
 However, after working in the field for a year, he decided he did not want to continue in economics.
-He returned to Australia where, in 1970, he was offered an internship at The Age newspaper.
+He returned to Australia where, in 1970, he got an internship at The Age newspaper.

 I never really wanted to go into the economy and politics area.
 I probably did it because of my dad.
 I was offered the internship at The Age because I was always sending in articles that were never published.